-There are a number of shared concepts between the Nexmo APIs: the use of JSON Web Tokens (JWTs), signed requests, OAuth tokens, and webhooks.
+There are a number of shared concepts between the Vonage APIs: the use of JSON Web Tokens (JWTs), signed requests, and webhooks.
 The guides below explain in detail how to use these elements.
+(Nexmo is now Vonage).

-- Applications - Security and configuration information you need to connect to Nexmo endpoints.
+- Applications - Security and configuration information you need to connect to Vonage endpoints.

-- Authentication – API keys, OAuth, and JSON Web Tokens (JWTs).
+- Authentication – API keys and JSON Web Tokens (JWTs).

-- Signing requests – how to cryptographically sign requests.
+- Signing messages – how to cryptographically sign messages and verify message signatures.

-- Webhooks – Nexmo's API can send data back to your web server via a webhook.
+- Webhooks – Vonage's API can send data back to your web server via a webhook.

-- Glossary – A glossary of common terms used throughout the Nexmo platform.
+- Glossary – A glossary of common terms used throughout the Vonage platform.

-Within the Nexmo APIs all phone numbers are in E.164 format .
+Within the Vonage APIs, all phone numbers are in E.164 format.
 This means that numbers:

 - Omit both a leading